dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/project-dependencies.md

 **Cycle detection:** Currently, "project" dependencies can only go in one direction, meaning that the `jaffle_finance` project could not add a new model that depends, in turn, on `jaffle_marketing.roi_by_channel`. dbt will check for cycles across projects and raise errors if any are detected.
 We are considering support for this pattern in the future, whereby dbt would still check for node-level cycles while allowing cycles at the project level.

-### Comparison to `package`
+### Comparison

-If you were to instead install the `jaffle_finance` project as a `package` dependency, this would pull down its full source code.
+If you were to instead install the `jaffle_finance` project as a `package` dependency, you would instead be pulling down its full source code and adding it to your runtime environment.
 This means:
 - dbt needs to parse and resolve more inputs (which is slower)
 - dbt expects you to configure these models as if they were your own (with `vars`, env vars, etc)
 - dbt will run these models as your own unless you explicitly `--exclude` them
 - You could be using the project's models in a way that their maintainer (the Finance team) hasn't intended

-Installing another internal project as a package can be a useful pattern for:
+There are a few cases where installing another internal project as a package can be a useful pattern:
 - Unified deployments &mdash; In a production environment, if the central data platform team of Jaffle Shop wanted to schedule the deployment of models across both `jaffle_finance` and `jaffle_marketing`,  they could use dbt's [selection syntax](/reference/node-selection/syntax) to create a new "passthrough" project that installed both projects as packages.
 - Coordinated changes &mdash; In development, if you wanted to test the effects of a change to a public model in an upstream project (`jaffle_finance.monthly_revenue`) on a downstream model (`jaffle_marketing.roi_by_channel`) _before_ introducing changes to a staging or production environment, you can install the `jaffle_finance` package as a package within `jaffle_marketing`.
 The installation can point to a specific git branch, however, if you find yourself frequently needing to perform end-to-end testing across both projects, we recommend you re-examine if this represents a stable interface boundary.